svm-zhang/longitudinal_analysis/README.md

 - If running in Rstudio, it is recommended to clear memory first.
 - I wrote comments to describe what each step does, including my thought process.
 - I included a `expect_output` folder in which result tables and plots can be found.
+- For running Q4 and Q5, it takes a bit time to finish.

 ## Q1